CONDITIONS OF THE NOSE

 RHINOPLASTY

-Rhinoplasty, or more commonly “nose-job” surgery is offered to patients with external deformities of the nose either caused by trauma or “birth-defects”.
-Although more commonly regarded as a cosmetic procedure, rhinoplasty can be offered to improve the functionality of nose in situations where the external deformity is affecting the nasal airflow (nasal valve compromise).
+Rhinoplasty, more commonly “nose-job” surgery, is offered to patients with external deformities of the nose, either caused by trauma or “birth defects.”
+Although more commonly regarded as a cosmetic procedure, rhinoplasty can be offered to improve the functionality of the nose in situations where the external deformity is affecting the nasal airflow (nasal valve compromise).

 Mr Anwar is experienced in performing rhinoplasty surgery to improve the overall appearance of the nose (straightening a deviated nose and/or reducing the size of the nose) and the functionality of the nose (nasal valve surgery).

-Rhinoplasty is performed either via an internal “close” approach (no visible scars externally), or an external “open” approach (a small incision made at the columella; small soft bridge separating the two nostrils).
-Mr Anwar will discuss the details of the surgery during the initial consultation and probably a follow-up consultation after a “cooling-off” period, during which Mr Anwar would arrange for the patient to have clinical photographs for better pre-operative surgical planning and documentation.
+Rhinoplasty is performed either via an internal “close” approach (no visible scars externally) or an external “open” approach (a small incision made at the columella; small soft bridge separating the two nostrils).
+Mr. Anwar will discuss the details of the surgery during the initial consultation and probably a follow-up consultation after a “cooling-off” period, during which Mr. Anwar will arrange for the patient to have clinical photographs for better pre-operative surgical planning and documentation.
 The surgery is again commonly performed as day surgery; patients would expect to have certain levels of bruising and swelling following surgery.
 A cast made of plaster or a ready-made splint over the bridge of the nose is applied at the end of the operation to fix the nose in place.
-A follow-up appointment to remove the cast/splint will be arranged for the patient to see Mr Anwar a week after initial surgery.
+A follow-up appointment to remove the cast/splint will be arranged so the patient can see Mr Anwar a week after the initial surgery.